powersj/ocv/doc/edx_mongodb_structure.md

-# MongoDB Course Structure
+# edX MongoDB Structure
-Below outlines the steps required to connect to the edX mongodb course backend and collect the course structure.
+Below outlines the steps required to connect to the edX MongoDB course back end and collect the course structure.
 Eventually these steps will be converted to being done automatically via a Python script.

 ## Connect to MongoDB
-First, connect to the mongo database command line and use the edxapp database.
+First, connect to the Mongo database command line and use the edxapp database.
 ```
 > mongo
 > use edxapp